Corymbia ficifolia

-Corymbia ficifolia (syn.
-Eucalyptus ficifolia, commonly known as the red flowering gum, is a species of small tree that is endemic to the south-west of Western Australia.
+Corymbia ficifolia, commonly known as red flowering gum, is a species of small tree that is endemic to the south-west of Western Australia.
 It has rough, fibrous bark on the trunk and branches, egg-shaped to broadly lance-shape adult leaves, flower buds in groups of seven, bright red, pink or orange flowers and urn-shaped fruit.
 It has a restricted distribution in the wild but is one of the most commonly planted ornamental eucalypts.

 Description

 Corymbia ficifolia is a straggly tree that typically grows to a height of 10 m and forms a lignotuber.
 It has rough, fibrous brownish bark on the trunk and branches.
 The adult leaves are dull to slightly glossy, paler on the lower surface, egg-shaped to broadly lance-shaped, 70-130 mm long and 25-50 mm wide, tapering to a petiole 8-20 mm long.
 The flower buds are arranged on the ends of branchlets on a branched peduncle 15-32 mm long, each branch of the peduncle with seven buds on pedicels 13-27 mm long.
 Mature buds are oval to pear-shaped, 12-18 mm long and 6-8 mm wide with a rounded to flattened operculum.
-Flowering occurs from December to May and the flowers are bright red to pink or orange.
+Flowering occurs from December to May and the flowers are bright red to pink to orange.
 The fruit is a woody urn-shaped capsule 20-42 mm long and 18-30 mm wide with the valves enclosed in the fruit.

 The other two bloodwoods found in the south-west of Western Australia are C. haemotoxylon and marri (C. calophylla).
 Unlike C. ficifolia, they have tessellated bark rather than fibrous bark.

 Taxonomy

-Red-flowering gum was first formally described in 1860 by Ferdinand von Mueller who gave it the name Eucalyptus ficifolia and published the description in his book, Fragmenta Phytographiae Australiae.
+Red-flowering gum was first formally described in 1860 by Ferdinand von Mueller, who gave it the name Eucalyptus ficifolia and published the description in his book, Fragmenta Phytographiae Australiae.
 In 1995, Ken Hill and Lawrence Alexander Sidney Johnson changed the name to Corymbia ficifolia.